Malalay University: History

 Malalay Institute of Higher Education was established by a group of professors and lecturers from national and international universities, for filling need of higher education in the region.

-The vision of this institute was to provide quality education to the down-trodden and the underprivileged segments of society.
-The vision seemed adventurous given the difficult situation in the country and very meager resources.
-However, now after 4 years of continued institutional survival and the demonstration of expansion and growth, it has been obvious that MIHE has well started moving forward towards a successful future of further striving for progressive social development.

 Faculties

 Faculty of Medical, having six departments, faculty of Law and Political science that also has two departments.

 Library

 The library has more than 100000 Pashto, Dari, and English books for students in hard and soft copies.